 In October, House of Fraser said that stores in Exeter and Shrewsbury were due to close in early 2019, leading to hundreds of job losses.

-House of Frasers in Cirencester, Hull, Edinburgh, Nottingham, Norwich, Gateshead, Lakeside and Chichester are also closing down after Sports Direct failed to reach an agreement with their respective landlords.
+House of Frasers in Cirencester, Edinburgh, Nottingham, Norwich, Gateshead, Lakeside and Chichester are also closing down after Sports Direct failed to reach an agreement with their respective landlords.

 Meanwhile, iconic House of Fraser stores in Glasgow and Manchester have been rescued, along with the Swindon branch.